allaboutapps/backup-ns/README.md

 * Using the proper compatible `mysqldump` and `pg_dump` is crucial when doing dumps!
 By executing these dumps in the same pod as the database container, compatibility is guaranteed.
 * Stick to the primitives.
 Just use k8s `CronJobs` for daily backup and handle retention with labels.
 * Control backup job concurrency on the node-level via flock.
-* Mark and sweep like handling, giving you time between marking and deleting.
+* Mark and sweep like handling, giving you time between marking the volume snapshot for deletion and actual deletion.
 * Low-dependency, only `kubectl` must be in the `PATH`.

 ## Processes